Overview

 • the /vis endpoints used to create our primary products: plots, mails, docs, grids, and views

-• the /admin endpoints used to control your profile, groups, devices and organistaions
+• the /admin endpoints used to control your profile, groups, devices and organisations.

 • the /groups and /orgs endpoints list the groups and organisations your’re currently a member of

-When creating a new folder the underlying structure is usually already populated.
-For example creating a plot in the /vis/plots folder will automatically create a folder structure beneath with files such as data, url, shortname and folders such as config and share.
+When creating a new folder the underlying structure is already populated. for example, creating a plot in the /vis/plots folder will automatically create a folder structure beneath with files such as data, url, shortname and folders such as config and share.

 Interacting with the API

-The GET request issued on a folder will respond with the content of the folder as a list of json objects.
-Here name represents the resource and uri the path to the resource, permissions represents the “file” permissions and actions the valid http verbs.
+The GET request issued on a folder will return the content of the folder as a list of json objects.
+Here name represents the resource and uri the path to the resource, permissions represents the “file” permissions and actions the valid HTTP verbs.

-When using GET on a file the content of the file will be returned instead.
+When using GET on a file the content of the file will be returned directly.

-POST is used to write the content of a file, overriding what is already there, as such to turn the visualisation above into a bar chart one would POST /v1/vis/plots/en_letter_freq/config/type bar
+POST is used to write or update the contents of a file.
+To turn the visualisation above into a bar chart one would bar to /vis/plots/en_letter_freq/config/type.

 If you no longer have any need for the chart then you can issue a DELETE request such as DELETE /v1/vis/plots/en_letter_freq.